vallard/CiscoCloudDayLab1/03-ContinuousIntegration/README.md

 #### 3.1.2.1 Generate SSH key

-log back into the lab machine and generate a new SSH key to be used by this lab user.
+Log back into the lab machine and generate a new SSH key to be used by this lab user.
 Run the command:

 ```